 A shopper can get Credit/Debit or SNAP farm bucks by swiping his card at the information tent on the street near the farm stalls (Fri-Sun) or at the PDA front desk (Mon-Thurs)

 Credit/Debit (green): Customers can purchase $5 farm bucks with credit and debit cards.
 These can be spent at any farm stall and should be treated just like a $5 bill.
-Customers should NOT be given change.
+Customers should be given change.

 SNAP (food stamps) (gold): Customers can purchase $2 farm bucks with an Electronic Benefits Transfer (EBT) card.
 SNAP (Supplemental Nutrition Assistance Program) is the Washington State name for food stamps.
 Customers using SNAP farm bucks should receive NO cash change.
 The EBT card acts like a debit card but can only be used on some food items.